Installation

 Note: You need to resolve any errors here.
 For example, if wheel files aren’t available for all required dependencies, the installer will attempt to build them locally (meaning you need developer tools installed).
 If there are conflicts, you can either jump into the weeds and fix them, or take a Python step back.

-As an example, as of June 2020, you couldn’t use Python 3.8 on Windows since confluent-kafka wheels were unavailable (https://github.com/confluentinc/confluent-kafka-python/issues/753).
-But it works if you drop back and install the latest 3.7 version (3.7.7).
+As an example, as of June 2020, you couldn’t use Python 3.8+ on Windows since confluent-kafka wheels were unavailable (https://github.com/confluentinc/confluent-kafka-python/issues/753).
+But it worked if you dropped back and installed the latest 3.7 version (3.7.7).
+This particular issue is fixed in confluent-kafka-python v1.6.0.

 - Configure this to run in your stack: